trns1997/entwine/doc/source/configuration.md

 }
 ```

-### trustHeaders
+### deep

 By default, file headers for point cloud formats that contain information like
 number of points and bounds are considered trustworthy.
 If file headers are
-known to be incorrect, this value can be set to `false` to require a deep scan
+known to be incorrect, this value can be set to `true` to require a deep scan
 of all the points in each file.

 ### absolute